SupeemAFK/social-media-app-react-graphql/README.md

-# New version is on newver branch
+# Deprecated🚫 New version is on newver branch